corniciluca/ESP32-LoRa-AdaptiveSampling/README.md

 #
 ### Phase 3: Compute aggregates values

-In this phase, we aggregate the samples of the signal by computing an average of the last 5 samples so an rolling average over a 5-samples window.
+In this phase, we aggregate the samples of the signal by computing an average of the last 5 samples using a rolling average over a 5-samples window.
 The implementation is done using tools given by **FreeRTOS** with the _goal_ of **parallelism** and so **efficency**.

-**Implmentation:**
+**Implementation:**

-- **Task_A:** This task will sample the signal using the optimal frequency and each sample will be added to **xQueue_samples**, a mechanism used for inter-task communication that allows tasks to send and receive data in a thread-safe manner, ensuring synchronization between tasks.
+- **Sampling task:** This task will sample the signal using the optimal frequency and each sample will be added to **xQueue_samples**, a mechanism used for inter-task communication that allows tasks to send and receive data in a thread-safe manner, ensuring synchronization between tasks.
+This task will have the highest priority, otherwise the FreeRTOS scheduler could decide to schedule the **averaging task** and this could interfere with the chosen sampling frequency.
-- **Task_B:** This task will read the samples from **xQueue_samples** and compute the rolling average.
+- **Averaging task:** This task will read the samples from **xQueue_samples** and compute the rolling average.
 To do it uses a circular buffer of size 5, that each time recive a new sample it will compute the respective average.

 **Results**